Antony (2018 film): Production

-The film was marketed as "India’s first claustrophobic science thriller", with the premise of a man being stuck in a car under the ground.
+The film was marketed as "India’s first claustrophobic science thriller", with the premise of a man being stuck in a car underground.
 The film was largely shot in Kodaikanal.
 The film was titled Antony as a tribute to actor Raghuvaran, who immortalised the name in the film Baashha (1995).

 Soundtrack

-The soundtrack was composed by debutant, Sivatmikha, who composed songs for the album aged 19.
+The soundtrack was composed by debutant Sivatmikha, who composed songs for the album aged 19.
 She was approached by producer Vivek after she had promoted her work on Facebook.

 The songs of the film were released in a ceremony held in May 2018.

 Release and reception

 The film was released on 1 June 2018.
 A critic from the Times of India gave the film a negative review, though added "the only takeaway for the audience is the somewhat slick cinematography, with a couple of memorable visuals".
 A reviewer from the Hindustan Times noted "the film with a promising premise loses to bad writing, poor performances by the actors and the sound.
 The one take away remains the visuals of the film, which are impressive."
 Further reviews from The New Indian Express and Deccan Chronicle were critical of the film's storyline.